 Things to consider when shopping for the best protein powder

 There are a few things to keep in mind before trying out a new protein powder.
 First things first, what are your goals when it comes to supplementary protein?
+Do you know how much protein you need in a day?
 Next, think about what kind of protein your body needs (especially if you’re vegan, since many protein powders contain animal or dairy products); the type of processing method used to create your selected protein; and finally, what flavor profile you’re after.
 There are many different proteins available, so we have created a guide to help you choose the one that’s right for you.

 What are your overall goals with a protein supplement?